Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155) - Once you discover the Clockwork Castle, you may call it your home.
 However escaping is a different issue.

+- [The Gray Cowl of Nocturnal](https://www.nexusmods.com/skyrimspecialedition/mods/4509) - Will you be worthy for the Gray Cowl of Nocturnal?
+We'll see!

 - [Identity Crisis](https://www.nexusmods.com/skyrimspecialedition/mods/39634?tab=description) - Investigate the madness afflicting the Northern Asylum of Julianos, and earn the boon of the Madgod himself.
 New enemies, spells, armour, weapons, and a player home await...

 - [The Lost Wonders of Mzark](https://www.nexusmods.com/skyrimspecialedition/mods/40674) - Lost Wonders of Mzark is a quest/dungeon mod for those who prefer a more puzzle-oriented game.
 The enemies you encounter within must be disposed of in careful ways, and you'll find more than just fights awaiting you in the depths of Mzarnumez.